 Thankfully though, technology has stayed kind to its predeceasing counterpart and has given us ways to preserve and restore the images we love and cherish.

 Modes of Photo Restoration

 There are various methods one can opt for when looking to preserve their pictures.
-Two of those options are digital photo restoration (repair) and non-digital conservation.
+Two of those options are digital photo restoration (repair or "picture editing"), and non-digital conservation.

-Now, if you’ve been researching about your choices, you may have heard these two phrases mentioned in various photo editing and repair details.
+Now, if you’ve been researching about your choices, you may have heard these two phrases mentioned.
 So for your convenience, we are going to give you some details on what each of these services entail.

 But first, we must set the basic guidelines so you can understand the difference between each technique.

 Non-Digital Conservation and Digital Restoration

 Each technique works to minimize any further effects of photo deterioration.

 With digital photo repair (or restoration), any changes made to the image are done in such a way that the original photo remains unchanged.
 The picture is scanned and any changes made to the image are then added to the scanned print.